stefanofa/awesome/TOPICS.md

 *   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-CURRENTLY LIVE ON KICKSTARTER! 👇👇👇
+SHOELACE IS BECOMING WEB AWESOME.
+WE ARE LIVE ON KICKSTARTER! 👇👇👇

 *   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud